arangodb/release-test-automation/README.md

    - `400_views.js` creates some views
    - `500_community_graph.js` creates a community patent graph
    - `550_enterprise_graph.js` creates an enterprise patent graph
+   - `560_smartgraph_validator.js` on top of the enterprise graph, this will check the integrity check of the server.
    - `900_oneshard.js` creates oneshard database and does stuff with it.

-It should be considered to provide a set of hooks:
+It should be considered to provide a set of hooks (000_dummy.js can be considered being a template for this):

 - Hook to check whether the environment will support your usecase [single/cluster deployment, Community/Enterprise, versions in test]
 - Per Database loop Create / Check [readonly] / Delete handler